Azure/azure-ml-problem-sets/shrike-problems/problems/pipelines-03.md

 ## Guidance

 ### Prepare your component specification
 Open the [component_spec.yaml](../../shrike-examples/components/count_rows/component_spec.yaml) file in the `components/count_rows` directory.
-Add an "`input_data`" integer parameter to the `inputs` section following the [CommandComponent documentation](https://componentsdk.azurewebsites.net/components/command_component.html), then add your newly added parameter to the command.
+Add an "`input_data`" parameter to the `inputs` section following the [CommandComponent documentation](https://componentsdk.azurewebsites.net/components/command_component.html), then add your newly added parameter to the command.

 ### Prepare your component script